Benefits and Debt Guide

 Do your research

-The internet can be a great place to find expert help and advice on different types of benefits and their eligibility criteria.
+The internet can be a great place to find expert help and advice on the different types of benefits and their relevant eligibility criteria.

 How can I better manage my debt when I'm on benefits?

-However, as helpless as it can feel at times, there are steps you can take to better manage your debt while on benefits.
+The good news is, no matter how helpless the situation seems, there are steps you can take to better manage your debt while you're on benefits.

-Finally, it's worth taking the time to explore the various debt solutions that may be able to help you repay your debts while you're on benefits.
+It's also worth taking the time to explore the various debt solutions that may be able to help you repay your debts while you're on benefits.
+Some of the debt solutions that are suitable for people on benefits include IVAs, DROs, and DMPs.

 Debt advice you would recommend to a friend